flammie/omorfi/_posts/2016-02-09-Finnish-morphosyntax.md

 database.
 We have some manual annotations for worst overlaps, but it is always a good thing to keep in mind, that most words can be proper nouns, especially when they end in title-case position (however, some modern proper nouns are not even title-cased!).

+## Adposition or adverb?

+There is a large number of adpositions that can be treated as adverb, and vice versa.
+The rules for telling the two apart are not too clear in the end.
+The main test should be, an adposition has a compulsory nominal complement, and you should be able to tell what its case is, e.g. usually genitive or partitive, but some take other cases.
+Many adpositions can also have their possessive suffix as a complement, however, some lexemes with obvious possessive suffixes that could not be imagined as a noun complement must be adverbs.
+It is especially important when changing and adding ADV or ADP lexemes to document the rationale with example sentence and the description.
+These examples can be found in [TODO]